Katherine Rowe

 Katherine Anandi Rowe is an American scholar of Renaissance literature and media history.
 She was named the twenty-eighth president of the College of William & Mary on February 20, 2018.
-She began her service on July 2, 2018 succeeding W. Taylor Reveley III, who had served as president since 2008 and is the first woman to be named president.
+She began her service on July 2, 2018, succeeding W. Taylor Reveley III, who had served as president since 2008.
+Rowe is the first woman to be named president.
 After seven months in office, Rowe was formally inaugurated on February 8, 2019 as part of the university's annual Charter Day ceremony.

 Career

 Rowe, a Shakespearean scholar, is recognized for her work in the digital innovation of the liberal arts.
 As the guest editor of the Shakespeare Quarterly's special issue on New Media, Rowe led the first open review of a traditional humanities journal on the web.
 The New York Times described the special issue as "trailblazing."

 In a 2020 special report, Diverse: Issues in Higher Education highlighted Rowe as one of 35 leading women in higher education.

 Rowe served as provost and dean of the faculty of Smith College from 2014 to 2018.
 While at Smith, she served as the interim vice president for diversity, equity, and inclusion.
 In this role, Rowe is credited with transforming Smith's liberal arts curriculum and increasing diversity in faculty hiring.
 During her tenure as provost, Smith College developed "one of the first statistical and data sciences majors at a liberal arts college.”
 Rowe also oversaw the creation of Smith College's first Massive Open Online Course.

 Rowe was an English professor at Yale University from 1992 to 1998 before moving to Bryn Mawr College, where she stayed from 1998 to 2014.
 She was the director for the Tri-College Digital Humanities Initiative, a coalition of faculty, students and staff from Bryn Mawr, Haverford and Swarthmore Colleges.
 Rowe directed the Mellon Tri-College Faculty Forum, a group supporting collaboration between the three colleges’ faculty members.
 She is also the co-founder and former chief executive officer of Luminary Digital Media, an organization that created reading apps for iPadOS in partnership with the Folger Shakespeare Library.